sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 ## Bringing It All Together

-In this final, bring-it-all-together lesson, we go through a checklist to make sure we're not missing any depedencies.
-We also modify the provisioners for the Jenkins master and worker nodes to plug in the Ansible playbooks we wrote in previous sections.
+In this final, bring-it-all-together part, went through a checklist to make sure I did not missing any depedencies.
+I also modified the provisioners for the Jenkins master and worker nodes to pluged in the Ansible playbooks I wrote in previous part.
 In addition, we modify the ansible-playbook command in the Jenkins worker creation provisioner.

-We'll be fetching a public DNS domain hosted on Route 53 and copy it into the default variable we created earlier in the variables.tf file: dns-name.
+I fetched a public DNS domain hosted on Route 53 and copy it into the default variable I had been created earlier in the variables.tf file: dns-name.

-We'll also change the default value of the variable webserver-port to 8080 as Jenkins expects traffic from ALB on 8080.
+I also changed the default value of the variable webserver-port to 8080 as Jenkins expects traffic from ALB on 8080.

-Finally, we run terraform apply and use the URL returned as output of terraform apply to verify if the deployment was successful.
+Finally, I run terraform apply and use the URL returned as output of terraform apply to verify if the deployment was successful.

-We'll log into the application using the following credentials:
+I loged into the application using the following credentials:

 username: admin
 password: password

-With the Jenkins GUI, we can verify that the spun-up worker (1 in the variable.tf file by default) successfully integrated with the Jenkins master.
+With the Jenkins GUI, I could verify that the spun-up worker (1 in the variable.tf file by default) successfully integrated with the Jenkins master.

-Note: For getting the DNS part to work, we'll need to provide a publicly routed domain.
-If you have access to ACG's CloudPlayground AWS account, you can follow along exactly as in the lesson.
+Note: For getting the DNS part to work, I need to provide a publicly routed domain.

-In this lesson, we learn about the debugging environment variables available for both Ansible and Terraform, as well as the debugging flag available for Ansible.
-Later in the lesson, we'll go through guided demonstrations of how to invoke and use these debugging variables and what to expect in the output of verbose logs.
+I learned about the debugging environment variables available for both Ansible and Terraform, as well as the debugging flag available for Ansible.
+Later I went through guided demonstrations of how to invoke and use these debugging variables and what to expect in the output of verbose logs.

-Description
-You were recently hired as an Infrastructure Automation Engineer at a SaaS company.
-The company is trying to move away from cloud-provider-specific infrastructure as code.
-They want to test out Terraform for infrastructure deployment as it is cloud agnostic and Ansible as it is OS agnostic and also a hybrid IaC tool.

-Your first task is to use Terraform and Ansible to deploy a distributed Jenkins CI/CD pipeline and put it behind one of the company's DNS domains for testing.
-It sounds easy enough but there's quite some planning which will go into this and you're already on top of it.